 First Up: What are SBOMs?

 SBOMs are revolutionizing the cybersecurity approach in software development.
 SBOM (typically pronounced "es-bom", phonetically) stands for "Software Bill of Materials" but has recently grown to include the meaning "SaaS Bill of Materials", as well.
-An SBOM is simply a listing of the software ingredients that make up a specific application.
+An SBOM simply functions as a comprehensive listing of the software ingredients that make up a specific application.
 Just as a chef meticulously lists every ingredient that goes into crafting a delectable dish, a software engineer catalogues the components that constitute an application through an SBOM.

 For several decades, a traditional Bill of Materials has been used throughout modern industry to list all the materials required to produce a particular product.
 Think about manufacturing, for example, where workers on the production floor may receive a production order in which to create a particular product.
 Part of the order that comes through may contain a certain kind of BOM, telling them exactly which ingredients to procure and how much of each kind is required for the needed product.
 Accuracy here is paramount, as you may imagine, since if your BOM is not accurate then you will not produce the product you need to ship.

 While the manufacturing industry may have their own issues to worry about, such as structural integrity and maintaining consistency across a product line, software developers leverage a Software Bill of Materials to keep an accurate accounting of the software components found in their application.
 This SBOM effort benefits both the software company and the company’s customers by elevating their software supply chain risk management posture.

 IMPORTANT: SBOMs do not mean that developers give away their precious crown jewels!

 The Core of the SBOM